Kewanee, Illinois: Demographics

-2010 census

-According to the 2020 census, the city had a population of 12,509.
-Of this, 11,241 (87.03%) were white, 633 (4.90%) were black or African American, 624 (4.83%) were some other race, 325 (2.52%) were two or more races, 51 (0.39%) were Asian, 38 (0.29%) were American Indian or Alaska Native.
-1,350 (10.45%) were Hispanic or Latino of any race.

 Industry

 Kewanee was once known for its fire-tube boiler industry.
 The Kewanee Boiler Corporation manufactured and sold boilers throughout the world for over one hundred years.
 The company shuttered in 2002, however, boilers manufactured in Kewanee are still in common use.
 The Kewanee High School athletic teams are nicknamed the "Boilermakers".
+In 2023, the boiler shop burned down and now has a sign that says "Kewanee Boiler Workers Memorial, dedicated to over 130 years of boiler-making."

 Kewanee was home to minor league baseball.
-The Kewanee Boilermakers minor league baseball team played in the Central Association from 1908–1913.
+The Kewanee Boilermakers minor league baseball team played in the Central Association from 1908 to 1913.
 In 1948–1949, the Kewanee A's rejoined the Central Association.
 Kewanee was an affiliate of the Philadelphia Athletics (1948–1949).
 Kewanee minor league teams played at Terminal Park (1908–1913) and Northeast Park (1948–1949).

 Parks

 Kewanee has many different types of parks in the immediate area, offering a variety of activities such as boating, camping, hunting, fishing, playgrounds, baseball fields, and more.
 Parks inside the city limits are run by the Kewanee Park District.